-He has five books; co-editor of “Performance Theories in Education: Power, Pedagogy, and the Politics of Identity” (Erlbaum, 2005); author of “Performing Black Masculinity: Race, Culture, and Queer Identity” (Alta Mira, 2006), author of “The Performative Sustainability of Race: Reflections on Black Culture and the Politics of Identity” (Peter Lang, 2012), co-editor of the “Routledge Handbook of Gender and Communication” (2021), and co-author of “Still Hanging: Using Performance Texts to Deconstruct Racism” (Brill | Sense, 2021).
+Dean Alexander has six books.
+He is co-editor of “Performance Theories in Education: Power, Pedagogy, and the Politics of Identity” (Erlbaum, 2005); author of “Performing Black Masculinity: Race, Culture, and Queer Identity” (Alta Mira, 2006), author of “The Performative Sustainability of Race: Reflections on Black Culture and the Politics of Identity” (Peter Lang, 2012), co-editor of the “Routledge Handbook of Gender and Communication” (2021), the forthcoming co-author of “Still Hanging: Using Performance Texts to Deconstruct Racism” (Brill | Sense, May-2021) and co-author of “Collaborative Spirit-Writing and Performance in Everyday Black Lives” (Routledge, August-2021).
 His scholarship and teaching have been recognized with a range of national and regional awards including the Ellis-Bochner Autoethnography and Personal Narrative Research Award; the Ethnography Division Legacy Award; the Randy Majors Award for GLBTQ Scholarship; The H.L.
 “Bud” Goodall, Jr. and Nick “Gory” Trujillo “It’s a Way of Life” Award in Narrative Ethnography all from the National Communication Association; the Norman K. Denzin Qualitative Research Award, and the Master Teaching Award from the Western States Communication Association.

 Dean Alexander has evidenced the ability to work successfully in diverse academic institutions including the California State University Los Angeles, Southern Illinois University Carbondale, Moorhead State University, MN and Texas A&M University-College Station, TX which informs his leadership at LMU.

-Dr. Alexander’s administrative, teaching, and scholarly life celebrates integrative and interdisciplinary approaches to knowledge, and a demonstrated commitment to high-quality undergraduate and graduate programs.
+Dean Alexander’s administrative, teaching, and scholarly life celebrates integrative and interdisciplinary approaches to knowledge, and a demonstrated commitment to high-quality undergraduate and graduate programs.
 He has particular interests in promoting leadership in/as collaboration and consensus building as well as an acknowledgment of administration, teaching, and scholarship as informing practices of academic professionalism.
 He promotes and embodies the importance of diversity, equity, and inclusion in all aspects of higher education and civic life.